etendosoftware/docs/compiled_docs.md

 ### Projections, Repository and Search
 !!! info
     In this section we will explain how to configure the projections, repository and search needed in this example.
-For more info visit [Projections, Repository And Search](https://docs.etendo.software/developer-guide/etendo-rx/concepts/projections){target="_blank"}  official documentation.
+For more info visit Projections, Repository And Search official documentation.

 #### Create a projection